 - Can a ct scan show cancer?

-- Will a ct scan show pancreatic cancer
+- Will ct scan show colon cancer

-- Does a ct scan show ulcers?
+- Will cancer show up on a ct scan

 - Talk to a orthopedic surgeon online for free